Correcting for finite statistics effects in a quantum steering experiment

 {\it Acknowledgments.---} We thank Tiff Brydges, Benoît Vermersch, Paul Skrzypczyk, Josh Silverstone, and Jeremy Adcock for useful discussions.
 We thank Graham Marshall, Callum Wilkes, and Laurent Kling for their contributions to the design and characterisation of the silicon photonic chip.
 This project was supported by the Centre for Nanoscience and Quantum Information (NSQI) and by funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 892242, VERIqTAS-QuantERA II Programme under Grant Agreement No 101017733, the Polish National Science Center (grant No 2021/03/Y/ST2/00175), and EPSRC grants (EP/T00097X/1) QUANTIC, EP/M024385/1, and EP/SO23607/1, and EP/W003252/1, as well as from CAPES/Brazil and the Swiss National Science Foundation (Ambizione PZ00P2- 202179).
 J.W. acknowledge support from the Natural Science Foundation of China (nos.
 62235001, 61975001), the Innovation Program for Quantum Science and Technology (2021ZD0301500), the National Key R\&D Program of China (2019YFA0308702), Beijing Natural Science Foundation (Z190005, Z220008).
 X.Q. acknowledges support from the National Natural Science Foundation of China (62075243).
 J.L.O. acknowledges funding from Royal Academy of Engineering Chair in Emerging Technologies.
-Supplementary Information is available for this paper.
-Correspondence and requests for materials should be addressed to the corresponding authors.

-{\it Author contributions}\\ A.C.S.C., R.U. and S.W. conceived and designed the experiment.
-X.Q. and J.W. led the implementation of the silicon photonic device and provided experimental assistance.
-S.W. numerically simulated and carried out the experiment.
-A.C.S.C. and S.E. analysed the data.
-A.C.S.C. and R.U. proposed the idea of analysing adapted steering robustness with contributions from A.C.O., and W.M., S.E., and R.U. developed the non-signalling algorithm.
-A.C.S.C., R. U., J.C.F.M., J.L.O., and S.W. managed the project.
-S.E., R.U., A.C.S.C. and S.W. wrote the manuscript, with input from all authors.
+A.C.S.C. was supported by CNPq/Brazil, Grants No. 308730/2023-2 and No. 409673/2022-6.
+A.C.O.J. was supported by NCN SONATA BIS Project No. 2022/46/E/ST2/00115.